 This section of the DSAHRC website is devoted to individuals ages 16 and older who have Down syndrome.
 We are an active group that plans and organizes social, educational, and awareness events.
-We have a list of great activities that will take place over the next several months (see our Planned Calendar of Self-Advocates Events below).

 Sports & Therapeutic Recreation Instruction/& Developmental Education (STRIDE) Recreation for Challenged Children